JuanFSantana/DNA-and-RNA-seq-analysis-essentials/Average base distribution plots/README.md

 Header column with sequences: <str> The header of the sequence column.
 The sequences can be of any length as long as they are even.
 Percentages for slicing: <int> Commma separated pair of percentages to which the calculations will be restricted to.
 In the example run above, the input file will be first sorted by TBP fold changes and the base distributions calculated for sequences within 70-80%, then 90-100% before moving on to sort by TAF1 and so on.

-The dataset "trial_truQuant_master.txt" from XXXX can be downloaded here
+The dataset "trial_truQuant_master.txt" from XXXX can be downloaded [here](https://github.com/JuanFSantana/DNA-and-RNA-seq-analysis-essentials/blob/main/Average%20base%20distribution%20plots/trial_truQuant_master.txt) if interested in running the example command line.